 The Iowa Pork Industry Center was established in 1994 as a coordinated effort of the colleges of Agriculture and Life Sciences and Veterinary Medicine at Iowa State University.
 The center focuses efforts across departments and partners with other agencies and commercial entities to better serve the educational and informational needs of the industry.
-IPIC also focuses its efforts in programs that are integral and complimentary to work by Iowa State University Extension.
-Through the Center, Iowa producers receive accurate and timely information to aid in making their operations more efficient and profitable.
+IPIC also focuses its efforts in programs that are integral and complementary to work by ISU Extension and Outreach.
+Through IPIC, Iowa producers receive accurate and timely information to aid in making their operations more efficient and profitable.
 Interdisciplinary programs with the colleges of Agriculture and Life Sciences, Business, Engineering and Veterinary Medicine are ongoing.

 Our mission is to promote efficient pork production technologies in Iowa, maintain Iowa's pork industry leadership and strengthen rural development efforts.

-Iowa State University Extension campus and field staff members with swine responsibilities who are located throughout the state provide a variety of outreach opportunities to connect IPIC and the state's pork producers.
+ISU Extension and Outreach campus and field staff members with swine responsibilities who are located throughout the state provide a variety of outreach opportunities to connect IPIC and the state's pork producers.
 These specialists are available for discussion and consultation purposes in person, by phone and email.
 See our team page for individual contact information.